holyspiritomb/weather.koplugin/README.md

 ### Compatibility

-Tested with the Kobo Libra H2O.
-Other devices unknown.
-Feel encouraged to try this plugin on your device.
-If it does or doesn't work, our elves would love to know.
+Devices confirmed working:
+- Kobo Libra H20 (original dev roygbyte's device)
+- Kobo Clara Colour (holyspiritomb's device)

 ## Installation

-Easy as pie.

 ### Drag and Drop

-Download the latest release and unzip it to your computer and then transfer the folder to your KOReader-powered device, placing it under `/.adds/koreader/plugins/weather.koplugin`.
+Download the latest release and unzip it to your computer and then transfer the folder to your KOReader-powered device, placing it under `.adds/koreader/plugins/weather.koplugin`.

 ### SSH/SCP